 At the same time, when your consultant is fully informed of your main requirements, they will be able to adopt a more strategic, targeted approach to matching you with the law firms that will be able to meet them.
 Together, we can be more productive and efficient in your job search.

 A refreshingly consultative approach to recruitment

 At Realm, we’ll work closely with you to develop your legal career, providing advice and guidance to help you get to where you want to be.

 For a confidential discussion about the state of the market or to talk about making a move, get in touch with us today.
-Call our specialist consultants on 03300 245 606 or visit our jobs page to see our latest legal vacancies in private client, personal injury and family law.
+Call our legal recruitment consultants on 03300 245 606 or visit our jobs page to see our latest legal vacancies in private client, personal injury and family law.